clef/clef-wordpress/readme.txt

 == Description ==

 = What is Clef? =
 [Clef](https://getclef.com) replaces passwords with beautifully simple, strongly encrypted, two-factor authentication using your smartphone.
-[Discover more](https://getclef.com) about how Clef works.

-= How do I log in to WordPress using Clef? = http://vimeo.com/77091221
+= How do I log in to WordPress using Clef? =

+http://vimeo.com/77091221

-1. Simply click the "Log in with your phone" button,
+1. Click the "Log in with your phone" button
-2. then scan the Clef Wave with your [Clef app](https://getclef.com/apps), and you are logged in!
+2. Sync the Clef Wave with your [Clef app](https://getclef.com/apps)
+3. You're securely logged in without ever typing a password

+Watch the [30 second video](http://getclef.wistia.com/medias/8mnrh6og39) and see for yourself.

+= How secure is Clef? =

+[Very](http://blog.getclef.com/2013/05/why-we-need-real-cryptography-instead-of-passwords/).
+Clef leverages the computational power of your smartphone and the proven strengths of distributed, [asymmetric cryptography](http://blog.getclef.com/2013/10/asymmetric-cryptography-use/) and [multi-factor authentication](http://blog.getclef.com/2013/10/2-factor-authentication/) to provide secure WordPress logins in a beautifully simple and easy-to-use package.

-= How does Clef's single sign-on/off work? =
+= How does single sign on with Clef work? =

-Clef provides the best single sign-on solution for WordPress.
-Once you sign in to one WordPress site using Clef, you can sign into all of your Clef-enabled sites with a single click.
-And once you sign out of the app on your phone, you are automatically signed out of all your WordPress sites.
+Once you sign in to one WordPress site using Clef, you can sign into all of your Clef-enabled sites with a single click — no more typing and retyping passwords.
+When you're done managing your site, just hit the "log out" button on your phone and you are automatically signed out of all your WordPress sites.

+= What happens if I lose my phone? =

+Simply visit [Clef's "lost phone" page](https://getclef.com/lost) to deactivate your phone.
+Once you've deactivated, you can reactivate on a new device and all of your accounts will transfer over.

 == Installation ==